ameliegodefroidt/ameliegodefroidt.github.io/content/courses/course1/index.md

 ## Team

-This course has been developped and coordinated by Johan Maes.
-I am teaching the 2025-cohort in Paris.
+This course was developed and coordinated by Johan Maes.
+I am responsible for teaching the 2025 cohort in Paris.